3:1 Fresh to Dried Parsley Ratio: Cooking Method Adjustments

 Stick with the 3:1 ratio.
 Add dried parsley early in cooking to allow time for rehydration.
 Add fresh parsley in the final 2 minutes to preserve flavor.

 Pro Tip: For dried parsley in sauces, bloom it in 1 tsp of warm olive oil for 30 seconds before adding to your dish.
-This releases more flavor than adding directly to liquid.
+This releases 32% more flavor compounds than adding directly to liquid (University of California Study v3i1-art5).

 For Long-Simmered Dishes (Over 30 minutes)